n8n-io/n8n-docs/docs/hosting/scaling/concurrency-control.md

 In scaling mode, you can control how many jobs a worker may run concurrently using the [`--concurrency` flag](/hosting/scaling/queue-mode/#configure-worker-concurrency).

 Concurrency control in scaling mode is a separate mechanism from concurrency control in regular mode, but the environment variable `N8N_CONCURRENCY_PRODUCTION_LIMIT` controls both of them.
-In scaling mode, n8n takes the limit from this variable if set to a value other than `-1`, else it falls back to the `--concurrency` flag or its default.
+In scaling mode, n8n takes the limit from this variable if set to a value other than `-1`, falling back to the `--concurrency` flag or its default.